leigholiver/nydus/README.md

 # Nydus

-Nydus is an plugin based SC2 client api tool.
+Nydus is tool for the SC2 client api, extendable through plugins.

 Icon by [@MinnyMausGG](https://twitter.com/MinnyMausGG)